Vendicated/Vencord/src/plugins/fixedForumTags/README.md

 # Fixed Forum Tags

-Discord only allows you to filter by non-moderated tags in the overflow menu, this fixes that allowing you to filter by all tags
+Discord only allows you to filter by tags that you can add in the overflow menu, this fixes that allowing you to filter by all tags

 ## Before Fixed Forum Tags